Ready to be your own boss and make money online?

 When you earn money from home, it’s likely that you have to pay for some services like web hosting or software.
 Credit cards are the most commonly accepted way to pay for these services.

-There might be some services which accept debit cards.
+There might be some services that accept debit cards.
 In my experience, most online services need either Mastercard or Visa powered credit cards.

 Choose a credit card that accepts foreign currency transactions.
 Make sure it has low currency conversion rates.
 Go for cards that offer rewards which you will actually use like free movie tickets.